Changing Electric Guitar Strings

 This is the main "how to" part.
 Although this chunk is focused on guitars without a whammy bar.

-• In Chapter 3 I explain certain nuances of restringing a guitar with a synchronized vibrato system.
+• In Chapter 3 I explain certain nuances of restringing a guitar with a synchronized vibrato.

-This is the most common whammy bar that can be found on Fender/Squier Strat guitars and many, many others.
+This is the most common vibrato system that can be found on Fender/Squier Strat guitars and many, many others.

 • In Chapter 4, I talk about guitars with a locking vibrato system (Floyd Rose, Ibanez Edge).

 These guitars have a locking nut that prevents strings from moving near the guitar head and fine-tuners on the guitar bridge.